sfu-compbio/compression-benchmark/usage.md

 # Usage

 All Python scripts require at least Python 2.7.
+Help for utilities is located in [utilities.md](utilities/utilities.md).

-## benchmark.py
+### benchmark.py

 This script performs the evaluation of the tools specified in `tools.py` file on a given dataset.